caitlinestrada27/caitlinestrada27/README.md

 ## Hi there, I'm Caitlin 👋

-Computer Science @ UNC Chapel Hill
-Business Administration @ UNC Kenan-Flagler School of Business
+I am a student at the University of North Carolina at Chapel Hill expecting to graduate in the spring of 2027.
+I am studying Computer Science and Business Administration (@ UNC Kenan-Flagler Business School).